-Apart from properties that are exempt from business rates, each non-domestic property has a rateable value which is set by the valuation officers of the Valuation Office Agency (VOA), an agency of Her Majesty’s Revenue and Customs.
-They draw up and maintain a full list of all rateable values, which are available here
+Apart from properties that are exempt from business rates, each non-domestic property has a rateable value which is set by the Valuation Office Agency (VOA), an agency of Her Majesty’s Revenue and Customs.
+They compile and maintain a full list of all rateable values, available at www.gov.uk/voa.

 The rateable value of your property is shown on the front of your bill.
-This broadly represents the yearly rent the property could have been let for on the open market on a particular date.
-For the revaluation that came into effect on 1st April 2017, this date was set as 1st April 2015.
+This broadly represents the yearly rent the property could have been let for on the open market on a particular date specified in legislation.
+For the rating list starting on 1st April 2023, this date was set as 1st April 2021.

-The valuation officer may alter the value if circumstances change.
-The ratepayer (and certain others who have an interest in the property) can appeal against the value shown in the list if they believe it is wrong.
-Full details on your rights of appeal are available here.
-Your billing authority can only backdate any business rates rebate to the date from which any change to the list is to have effect.
+The VOA may alter the valuation if circumstances change.
+The ratepayer (and certain others who have an interest in the property) can also check and challenge the valuation shown in the list if they believe it is wrong.

-Further information about the grounds on which appeals may be made and the process for doing so can be found on the www.gov.uk website or obtained from your local valuation office at
+Further information about the grounds on which challenges may be made and the process for doing so can be obtained by following the link below which gives a step by step guide